anna-ip/project-cluedo/README.md

 `PROJECT 5`
 To build:
-#  a piece of Cluedo
+# A piece of Cluedo

 This week's been all about Javascript, learning about arrays and objects.
 We're going to hook that up with some html and css in this project!